inseq-team/inseq/docs/source/index.rst

 Welcome to Inseq! |:bug:|
 ##############################

-Inseq is a Pytorch-based hackable toolkit to democratize the access of common post-hoc **in**\terpretability analyses of **seq**\uence generation models.
+Inseq is a Pytorch-based hackable toolkit to democratize the study of **in**\terpretability for **seq**\uence generation models.
 At the moment, Inseq supports a wide set of models from the |:hugging_face:| `Transformers <https://github.com/huggingface/transformers/>`__ library and an ever-growing set of feature attribution methods, leveraging in part the widely-used `Captum library <https://captum.ai>`__.
 For a quick introduction to common use cases, see the :doc:`examples/quickstart` page.

 Using Inseq, feature attribution maps that can be saved, reloaded, aggregated and visualized either as HTMLs (with Jupyter notebook support) or directly in the console using `rich <https://rich.readthedocs.io/en/latest/>`__.
 Besides simple attribution, Inseq also supports features like step score extraction, attribution aggregation and attributed functions customization for more advanced use cases.
 Refer to the guides in the |:bug:| Using Inseq section for more details and examples on specific features.